Overview

 A successful Healthier Wealthier Families pilot study from 2019-2022 revealed that the approach:

-Our team presented at the International Congress of Evidence-based Parenting Support 2023 at a symposium called 'The road to equity needs to be paved with more than good intentions: Using research to advance the equity agenda'.
-You can view the conference recording after clicking the link and registering for free.
+Our team presented at the International Congress of Evidence-based Parenting Support (I-CEPS) 2023 symposium, 'The road to equity needs to be paved with more than good intentions: Using research to advance the equity agenda'.

 We’re implementing and evaluating Healthier Wealthier Families with more communities to demonstrate how health and social sector partnerships can improve the financial and mental health experiences of Australian families with young children.